-Based on the definition of adjusted earnings per share provided above, a reconciliation of the adjusted earnings per share of \$4.25 achieved for fiscal year 2015 to our reported diluted earnings per share of \$4.06 is as follows:
+Based on the definition of adjusted earnings per share provided above, a reconciliation of the adjusted earnings per share of \$4.05 achieved for fiscal year 2016 to our reported diluted earnings per share of \$3.92 is as follows:

-Adjusted Earnings Per Share \$ 4.25 ------------------------------------ ---------

-Per share effect of annual cash incentive award accrual excluded from adjusted earnings per share (0.08) -- --------

-Per share effect of restructuring and impairment (0.11) --- --------

-Reported Diluted Earnings Per Share \$ 4.06 -- ---------
+Adjusted Earnings Per Share \$ 4.05 Per share effect of annual cash incentive award accrual excluded from adjusted earnings per share (0.07) Per share effect of restructuring and impairment (0.06) Reported Diluted Earnings Per Share \$ 3.92

-In fiscal year 2013, the Company continued to perform well and our improved performance was better than anticipated.
-On the strength of that performance, the Compensation and Governance Committee increased the fiscal year 2014 performance targets for adjusted earnings per share and economic profit to \$4.40 and \$37 million, respectively.
+In fiscal year 2015, the Company continued to perform well and our performance was better than anticipated.
+On the strength of that performance, the Compensation and Governance Committee increased the fiscal year 2016 performance target for adjusted earnings per share to \$3.95 and maintained the target for economic profit at \$1.5 million.

 Although we performed well in fiscal year 2014, the outlook for fiscal year 2015 was for lower performance following several years of above average operating profitability.
+Fiscal year 2014's results also included a gain of \$53.1 million after tax, or \$1.87 per diluted share from the favorable outcome of litigation in Brazil related to previous years' excise tax credits.
 The Compensation and Governance Committee, therefore, adjusted the performance targets to better reflect current and anticipated business conditions and to ensure adequate, yet reasonable, performance stretch in the fiscal year 2015 Annual Incentive Plan goals.
 The performance targets for adjusted earnings per share and economic profit were reduced to \$3.90 and \$1.5 million, respectively.
 The Compensation and Governance Committee believed that these goals better reflected for fiscal year 2015 the cyclical market supply imbalance and reinforced management's commitment to taking the appropriate long-term approach to our business.